support@meisterdrucke.com · 0043 4257 29415

 Romanticism

 After the Assault on the Windmills - from 'Don Quixote de la Mancha' by Miguel Cervantes - Woodcut after drawing by Gustave Dore by Gustave Dore.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 engraving · black and white · spain · engraving · literature · spanish · spanish · cervantes · windmill · bianchetticor · miguel de (1547-1616) · Private Collection / Bridgeman Images